Signers

 Signable messages

-defines a message with any of the signatures that might have already been provided by other signers.
+SignableMessage defines a message with any of the signatures that might have already been provided by other signers.
 This interface allows modifying signers to decide on whether or not they should modify the provided message depending on whether or not signatures already exist for such message.
 It also helps create a more consistent API by providing a structure analogous to transactions which also keep track of their signature dictionary.

-or UTF-8 string.
+You can use the createSignableMessage function to create a SignableMessage from a Uint8Array or UTF-8 string.
 It optionally accepts a signature dictionary if the message already contains signatures.

 Partial signers

-for each provided message.
+MessagePartialSigner is an interface that signs an array of SignableMessages without modifying their content.
+It defines a signMessages function that returns a SignatureDictionary for each provided message.
 Such signature dictionaries are expected to be merged with the existing ones if any.

 Characteristics: